Recycling Product News Logo

 Disc thickness

 Biomass scalping screen discs are generally 3/8" thick.
-However, most of the fines containing sand, dirt, and grit fall through the first few rotors and this part of the screen is subject to the highest wear.
+However, most of the fines containing sand, dirt, and grit fall through the first few rotors, and this part of the screen is subject to the highest wear.
 Therefore, it is advisable to utilize somewhat thicker discs (1/2") at the infeed part of the screen.
+Some disc screens utilize Hardox discs for enhanced durability and wear resistance in these high-wear areas.

 Rotor speed

-Experience has determined a nominal rotor speed of approximately 30-50 rpm for most woody biomass depending upon disc and spacer collar outside diameters.
+Experience has determined a nominal rotor speed of approximately 30-50 rpm for most woody biomass, depending on disc and spacer collar outside diameters.
+The rotation of the shaft assemblies is critical for effective material separation and overall screen performance.
 Some applications may call for a gradually increasing speed between shafts to further separate and pull apart the interlocked material on the screen.

-Generally, increasing overall screen speed will increase the amount of material rejected over the end of the screen, and will increase screen capacity.
+Generally, increasing overall screen speed will increase the amount of material rejected at the end of the screen and will increase screen capacity.
 Conversely, decreasing the speed increases the dwell time and increases the amount of material passing through the screen, but decreases screen capacity.

 Screen width

-Conversely, it can be difficult to spread the incoming material across the width of a wide screen.
-This can sometimes be done with deflector plates but on very wide screens a distribution screw or similar device might be required.
+It can be difficult to spread the incoming material across the width of a wide screen.
+This can sometimes be done with deflector plates, but on very wide screens, a distribution screw or similar device might be required.

 Efficient wood waste processing supports green initiatives by repurposing discarded wood into renewable energy sources and sustainable products.
 Pixabay.